 301 S Grove Street – Wichita – Kansas 67211 – Ph: (316) 677-1966

 No online HSE test

 Online GED, HiSET or TASC testing is NOT possible.
 You are required to appear at an official HSE testing site and sit for the exams personally and you must bring a current photo ID.
 If you come across a website that has a different message, you can be sure the site is false.
 Online-obtained documents are useless and will definitely not be accepted by employers or schools.
 Here’s also a link to all U.S. GED prep locations.
 To see if you are eligible for the HSE program, check out this page: GED in Oklahoma.
 Not every testing center offers all three HSE exams, so get well-informed.

 Lowered GED passing score

-At the beginning of 2016, the minimally required score on each of the four GED subject tests was lowered from 150 to 145.
+Just two years after the new GED program was introduced, the minimally required score on each of the four GED subject tests was lowered from 150 to 145.
 This news-related post contains more relevant details.
 TASC and HiSET have their own scoring systems.
 Holding a GED diploma will definitely boost your job options and the degree allows for a college or university education.

 GED & the economy

 The U.S. Department of Education revealed that persons holding a GED diploma were earning much less than those who earned a regular high school diploma and that the same time, the number of students dropping out of high school continues to increase.
 The GED exam must be a springboard for continued training or education.

 A few years back, the American Council on Education (ACE), the non-profit club that created and administrated the GED exam, teamed up with Pearson VUE to be able to revamp the costly redesign.
 ACE could not have invested enough to realize all the needed changes.
 This partnership turned the GED ’s developer into a for-profit organization.
 The new organization (GED Testing Service) is directed by a body that includes the same number of Pearson and ACE directors, and the mission hasn’t changed.